levy013/podman-research/README.md

 >
 > --name: name of container

-### Considerations
+### TODOs
-1. Generalized CAD user to manage apps?
+- [ ] Generalized CAD user to manage apps?
+Right now everything I'm doing is under my user and home dir
-2. Are images automatically refreshed when we load a new one
-3. Can we compile all of these commands into a rollout script on local?
-Can we set up a listener in systemd on uit1446 to respond to the new image and load it and auto update?
+- [ ] Can we compile all of these commands into a rollout script on local?
+- [ ] Look into auto-update
-4. Better place to save .tar? right now it's just dropped into CAD24x7 so we need to remove it.
-Win doesn't do like a /tmp dir where files are auto cleared.
+- [ ] Better place to save .tar?
+Right now it's just dropped into /CAD24x7 so we need to remove it.
+Win doesn't do like a /tmp dir where content is purged on reboot.
 But maybe we don't want that?
 Maybe we do want to add a directory somewhere to stored compressed images like this.

-### TODOs
-1. We're hardcoding the values in Config.cs as opposed to reading from CADConfig.json - need to fix this.
+- [ ] We're hardcoding the values in Config.cs as opposed to reading from CADConfig.json - need to fix this.
 Without hardcoding, the server had a hard time looking up the values for the key(s)
+- [ ] Private Nuget packages aren't pulled down in the docker build process.
+We need to include a nuget.config file to identify the private stream via URL and credentials.